LIOMLab/MouseLab/README.md

 # LIOM Registration and Segmentation Enviornment

-This repository holds the Dockerfile responsible for building the docker image which holds the tools for the registration and segmentation of brain data.
+This repository holds the Dockerfile responsible for building the docker image which holds the tools for the registration and segmentation of mouse brain data.

 ## Included libraries